coreinfrastructure/best-practices-badge/doc/security.md

     - We routinely backup the database and retain multiple versions.
       That way, if the project data is corrupted, we can restore the database to a previous state.

+Identity, Authentication, and Authorization are handled in a traditional manner, as described below.

 BadgeApp must avoid being taken over by attackers, since this could cause lead to failure in confidentiality, integrity, or availability.